- Thesis & Research

 Throughout the process, work with your mentor to determine what revisions need to be made for the final draft of the thesis.
 You can utilize the Graduate Writing Center for additional help.
-Schedule an appointment here.
+Schedule a Writing Center appointment

 All graduates are required to prepare a poster for public presentation.
 Those completing their Honors degree in spring term are required to present their poster at the HC Thesis Fair.
 This event, held every spring term, is an opportunity to show off your work on campus and to the general public.
 Please follow the criteria outlined in the HC Thesis Fair Poster Printing Specifications.
 Among other important requirements, the poster must:

 Use the video tutorial for design assistance.
 The Student Multimedia Service team provides free personal design consultation and printing of the poster.
 Photos from previous Thesis Fair events can also be found on the HC photo gallery.

 All poster displayed at the Thesis Fair will be judged by faculty in three categories (engineering; science; or humanities, social science, and business).
 One poster in each category will be selected to receive the Outstanding Thesis Poster of the Year award with a cash prize!